 Furthermore, most such herbs and spices are available in supplement form owing to their numerous health benefits.
 If you opt for those, make sure you follow the dosage instructions.
 Besides, it is best you consult a dietician/expert to make informed decisions.

 Have you or anyone you know successfully managed diabetes using either of the herbs mentioned in the article or any other remedies?
 We would love to hear about your experience.
-Comment now!
-Or still better, you can mail us a write-up, and we will be happy to publish your story!!
+You can mail us a write-up, and we will be happy to publish your story!!